-The PSD2 text introduces strict security requirements for the initiation of electronic payments in order to reduce the risk of fraud.
-These requirements include strong customer authentication, which is an authentication process that validates the identity of the user of a payment service or a payment transaction.
+PSD2 introduces strict security requirements for the initiation of electronic payments in order to reduce the risk of fraud.
+These requirements include Strong Customer Authentication (SCA), which is an authentication process that validates the identity of the user of a payment service or a payment transaction.
 The regulation went into effect in the EEA on the 14 September 2019, and will start being enforced this year.
-Most payments will need at least 2 forms of authentication – or form factors* – to process a payment from institutions (banks) that issue credit and debit cards.
+Most payments will need at least 2 forms of authentication – or form factors – to process a payment from institutions (banks) that issue credit and debit cards.
 SCA enforcement will be enforced in Europe by 31 of December 2020, and in the UK by March 2022.
 So, you’ll need to make sure your systems are up to date.

-Possession: Something you have such as a one-time code generated by a security token or access through a trusted device, such as a SMS or text message.
+Possession: Something you have such as a one-time code generated by a security token or access through a trusted device, such as an SMS.

 If you’re an online business accepting payments with PayPal, just select your solution below and we’ll help you become regulation-ready – so you can continue to accept quick, easy and secure payments.

 If you’re using PayPal Pro direct to accept card payments on your website, you’ll need to update your payment integration to support the newest version of 3D Secure to meet the card issuer's PSD2 obligations.
 PSD2 applies to all European Union organisations involved in online payment services – and will still apply to the UK on departure from the EU.

 Please contact your website provider directly to get an update.